If you’re looking for the best cat trees for apartments, let me help you out!

 For example, I have a door to my garage that opens into my dining room and never comes in contact with a wall.

-- Mounts on virtually any door
+- Space-saving cat furniture cat tree that mounts on virtually any door

 While you’ll definitely need a big budget for the Wellucky, it’s totally worth it if you want something that’s built to last.